ManeeshaKatakam/JOB-PLACEMENT-PREDICTION/README.md

 .
 The project successfully demonstrated the application of machine learning in predicting placement outcomes based on academic and demographic data.

 .
-The Logistic Regression model emerged as the most effective, providing a robust predictive tool for stakeholders in educational and recruitment sectors​​.
+The Logistic Regression model emerged as the most effective, providing a robust predictive tool for stakeholders in educational and recruitment sectors​​

 Skills and Tools Utilized: